-- Evaluate and apply a broad understanding of theology and biblical foundations to defined contexts based on textual interpretation and religious practice. - Evaluate a ministry programme based on strategies that integrate personal and community faith journeys, and the social, cultural and other contextual considerations of defined groups.
+- 1. Evaluate and apply a broad understanding of theology and biblical foundations to defined contexts based on textual interpretation and religious practice. - Evaluate a ministry programme based on strategies that integrate personal and community faith journeys, and the social, cultural and other contextual considerations of defined groups. - 3.
+Use intercultural skills and practices to bridge gaps among communities.